dillonbaxendell/ui-engineering-assessment/README.md

 The Vue app will come with the Element Plus UI library already set up in the package and it's used for all of the UI elements of the project.

 **We want to be respectful of your time**.
 Please time-box to a maximum of four hours.
-We do not require you to finish all feature requests, however, we recommend you start with an outline on your approach for all feature requests so our interviewers can use that information to guide the conversation in case you aren't able to complete every request.
+We do not require you to finish both feature requests, however, we recommend you start with an outline of your approach for each so our interviewers can use that information to guide the conversation in case you aren't able to complete every request.

 **The goal of this test is to start a conversation about your engineering skills and approach to architecture.**